Heart Rhythm Disorders (cont.)

 For all other rhythm abnormalities, there may be time to make the diagnosis and design a treatment plan.
 The goal is to minimize the effect that the dysrhythmia has on daily activity and quality of life.

-Can heart rhythms be prevented?
+Can heart rhythm disorders be prevented?

 For those with rapid palpitations that are intermittent, avoiding stimulants like alcohol, caffeine, over-the-counter cold medications, and illicit drugs are important preventive measures.